herrkami/f-91ksd/fw/README.md

 You may have to modify the Makefile to suit your particular programmer.

 # Credits
-Thanks go to [sh-ow](https://github.com/sh-ow) for implementing parts of the MSP430 HAL.
+Without previous work by [carrotIndustries](https://github.com/carrotIndustries/) and [sh-ow](https://github.com/sh-ow) this project wouldn't exist.
+Most of the software components is their work.

 # Included third-party software
 - [mbedtls](https://tls.mbed.org/) SHA-1 for use in HMAC